andershoejlund/hvadhvis/_drafts/2021-05-23-Second Brain Setup.md

 toc_sticky: false
 ---

-> "Do what you can, with what you have, where you are." - Theodore Roosevelt
+> "Do what you can, with what you have, where you are." <br>- Theodore Roosevelt

 Baseret på min antagelse om, at hvor min intuition ikke er hensigtsmæssigt, kan et system hjælpe.